Understanding Home Inspection Costs in BC

 Additional Inspection Requirements

-Beyond these basic items, specific property characteristics (such as size, age or location) may make you consider inspection services that come with an additional cost.
+Beyond these basic items, specific property characteristics (such as home's location, size or age) may make you consider inspection services that come with an additional cost.
 Some examples of such services include:

 - Air quality

 - Well water quality and general water system testing

 - Radon testing

 - Pool inspection